dice-group/embeddings.cc/README.md

 2. Create an empty directory `/data` under this repository.
 Add your knowledge graph as `train.txt` into `/data`.
 You may additionally add `valid.txt` and `test.txt`, see [dice-embeddings](https://github.com/dice-group/dice-embeddings) for more details.
 For the next steps, you may need to make sure all Shell files are executable.
 You may need to assign appropriate rights for this, e.g., `chmod +x ./tain.sh`.

 3. From the main directory, run `./install.sh` to install all required libraries.
+Note that a new environment (`embcc`) will be created on which libraries are installed.
+So you do not need to create a new one.

 4. From the main directory, run `./train.sh` to compute embeddings for your knowledge graph.